department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/VIC/MobileVIC_ProductBrief.md

 ### Open Questions
 **Questions for existing VIC:**
 * Is there an API to find which Veterans have a VIC?
-  * Answer from VIC team: "This should be possible"
+  * Answer from VIC team: There isn't, but, "this should be possible"
 * Applying for VIC:
   * 2 ways to apply, AccessVA or VA.gov but VA.gov isn't working right now
   * apply online, login.gov doesn't work yet but